YongoDavid/Demo-2024/README.md

 created folders for the "controllers" , "middlewares" , "config" e.t.c

 finally again after weeks and days of hassle , MqSQL is noow working , i got it installed using Homebrew  ,the initial error when installing didnt show again
+Password saved and working as it should , all Thanks to God